A PHP wrapper for the Flickr API, including Oauth.

 This can be changed with the

 Uploading is pretty simple.
-Aside from being authenticated (see Authentication section) the very minimum that you'll have to pass is a path to an image file on your php server.
-You can do either synchronous or asynchronous uploading as follows:
+Aside from being authenticated (see the Authentication section above) the very minimum that you'll have to pass is a path to an image file.
+You can upload a file as follows:

 Some people will need to ues phpFlickr from behind a proxy server.
 I've implemented a method that will allow you to use an HTTP proxy for all of your traffic.
 Let's say that you have a proxy server on your local server running at port 8181.
 This is the code you would use: